-8. During 18 pilot project the commercial operators be directed to look for an alternative location for a bus depot in the event that the on-street pilot project proves unsuccessful.
+8. During the 18 month pilot project the commercial operators be directed to look for an alternative location for a bus depot in the event that the on-street pilot project proves unsuccessful.

 Council discussed the main motion as amended: